etienneq/star-trek-timeline/README.md

 ## Current status of prototype

-At the moment the data is not complete.
+At the moment the data is not yet complete.
 But it's enough to demonstrate the intended potential.
-Take a look [here](timeline_example.md).
+Take a look [here](htmlpreview.github.io/?https://github.com/etienneq/star-trek-timeline/blob/master/timeline.html).

 I'm planning to launch a website which utilizes this library to make the timeline accessible for all internet users in a dynamic fashion.